What Is Digital Analytics? Definition, Examples, & Tools

 • Commonalities between customers with high lifetime value

 Studying your internal data also helps determine the lifetime length and value of user cohorts.
-Your analytics reveals trends in terms of when customers are likely to upgrade, downgrade, and churn.
+Your analytics reveal trends about when customers will likely upgrade, downgrade, and churn.
+From there, you can, for example, tweak marketing campaigns to target customers identified as high-value.

 You could find useful data in all kinds of proprietary areas, including: